-Crude oil, high speed diesel, petrol, natural gas and aviation turbine fuel are subject to value added tax/sales tax/excise duty.
+Crude oil, high speed diesel, petrol, natural gas and aviation turbine fuel are subject to VAT/sales tax/ excise duty.
 The procurement side of the upstream sector is subject to the Central Goods and Services Tax Act 2017 (GST Act), a unified indirect tax levied on the supply of goods and services.